adityamahapatra/expense-tracker/README.md

 # expense-tracker
-A simple expense tracking tool.
+An expense tracking app, written in Python 3 using PyQt5.
+Supports analysis via plotting.